bluealba/gics/README.md

 ```
 @class      GICS GICS
 @param      {string}  code     GICS code to parse.
 Valid GICS codes are strings 2 to 8 characters long, with even length.
 @param      {string}  version  Version of GICS definition to use.
 By default the latest definition is used.
 Versions are named after the date in which they became effective, following the format YYYYMMDD.
-Current available versions are: 20140228 and 20160901 (default).
+Current available versions are: 20140228 and 20160901 and 20180929 (default).
 @throws     {Error}            Throws error if the version is invalid/unsupported.
 ```
 #### Example